HUMAN RIGHTS AND CONSTITUTIONAL LAW

 For the special part:

-- E. Malfatti, I "livelli" di tutela dei diritti fondamentali nella dimensione europea, Torino, Giappichelli, 2015 (only chapters II, III, and Conclusions);
+- E. Malfatti, I "livelli" di tutela dei diritti fondamentali nella dimensione europea, Torino, Giappichelli, last edition (only chapters II, III, and Conclusions).

 Assessment methods and criteria